 iPhone Flash Memory is a First Aid Solution for your iPhone if you are struggling with low memory.
 These USB Flash Memory Devices can work just like External Hard Disk for iDevices like iPhone, iPad or iPod.
 Please see Backup iPhone before iOS Upgrade, Refer Buying Guide for iPhone Flash Drive.

-There are dedicated apps in iTunes store that transfer photo transfer between MAC, PC and iOS devices.
-The above solutions are free of cost except for iPhoto app for MAC.
-If you want to depend on cloud solutions to deal with your mobile device files, please go to 5 Free Cloud Services to Upload and Backup iOS Photos.
+There are dedicated apps in the iTunes store that transfer photo transfer between MAC, PC and iOS devices.
+The above solutions are free of cost except for the iPhoto app for MAC.
+If you want to depend on cloud solutions to deal with your mobile device files, please check 5 Free Cloud Services to Upload and Backup iOS Photos.

 Compare to iTunes backup, these devices are pretty easy to operate.
 These devices can connect directly to iPhone’s lightning connector and take a backup of your phone with few taps on the driver app.
 These Flash Drives can back up all sensitive data like media files, contacts, and documents from your iPhone to this drive with a single tap.